 When an animal or person is bitten by an infected animal, the saliva transmits the disease through the nerves and spine and into the brain.
 There is an incubation period of anywhere from 3 to 24 weeks while no symptoms are present.
 Once the brain gets infected, the rabies virus duplicates to the salivary glands and the symptoms will start to show.
 In rare cases, the virus can be passed through eyes, nose, or mouth contact.
 Biting is the most common way the disease is transmitted.

 To determine the level of concern for rabies virus in cats, veterinarians will look for signs of the symptoms and review patient history.
 However, a definitive diagnosis can only be confirmed after the animal’s death with a brain tissue sample and a direct fluorescent antibody test (dFA).
 Humans can be diagnosed by testing saliva, hair, skin, and blood samples but these are not certain nor does this type of testing work for animals.
-If your cat has been exposed to rabies virus, they will need to be quarantined so that symptoms, if they develop, can be recognized.
+If your cat has been exposed to rabies virus, it will need to be quarantined so that symptoms, if they develop, can be recognized.
 This is especially true for unvaccinated pets.
 Any cat that develops symptoms will be euthanized.

 Rabies has no cure and there is no treatment to remedy the virus.
 When animals show the advanced signs of rabies, euthanasia is the only option.
 Since death is almost always the result of this disease, euthanasia prevents your pet from suffering and prevents the disease from transmitting to other animals and humans.